acdh-oeaw/fun-with-editions-workshops/typesense/typesense.md

 * create a search token (via the Typesense Dashboard) and add it to `app/search.js`
 * start a server in the `app` directory: e.g. `python -m http.server`

-## AIMS
+## aims

-* At the end you should be able have Typesense and Typesense Dashboard running locally, create a collection, populate it and build a search interface
+At the end you should be able have Typesense and Typesense Dashboard running locally, create a collection, populate it and build a search interface

 ## special guests
-Stephan Kurz from the IHB who currently works on transforming https://maechtekongresse.acdh.oeaw.ac.at/pages/index.html (eXist-db) into a cookiecutter based version
+[Stephan Kurz](https://www.oeaw.ac.at/ihb/personen/kurz-stephan) from the IHB who currently works on transforming https://maechtekongresse.acdh.oeaw.ac.at/pages/index.html (eXist-db) into a cookiecutter based version

 ## super surprise